 In our prior blog on Fatigue we discussed the various cyclical loading applications.
 Let’s review them again with this graphic.

 Now let’s get a little bit more specific and discuss the basic characteristics of Gear fatigue.
 Some of these basics are:

 - They always have an origin(s)

-- Progression marks may be visually present (depends on load variations)
+- Progression marks may be visually present (depending on load variations)

 - They will have a Final Fracture Zone (FFZ)

 - Ratchet marks may be present